Position: Senior Finance Manager

 - Experience with data and research tools such as R, Tableau, Excel, and Dedoose (preferred)

 About Stop AAPI Hate

-Since its launch two years ago, the Stop AAPI Hate online reporting center has documented close to 11,000 acts of hate affecting AAPIs and enabled us to raise awareness and shape conversations around anti-Asian racism.
+Since our launch two years ago, our reporting center has documented over 11,000 acts of hate against AAPIs and enabled us to raise awareness and shape conversations around anti-AAPI racism.
 Our efforts have captured the attention of lawmakers and catalyzed them into action and spurred a broader movement for progressive change.
-Going forward, Stop AAPI Hate’s work in research and data, policy advocacy, narrative change, and community capacity building will address core issues areas including education equity and ethnic studies, community safety and resilience, and civil rights and racial justice infrastructure.
+Going forward, Stop AAPI Hate’s work in research and data, policy advocacy, narrative change, and community capacity building will address core issues areas including education equity and ethnic studies, community safety and resilience, and civil rights and racial justice.
 Learn more at https://stopaapihate.org.

 About Chinese for Affirmative Action

 Chinese for Affirmative Action is one of the founding partners of Stop AAPI Hate and also serves as its fiscal sponsor.
 With a legacy of more than five decades of achievements in civil rights and community progress, CAA continues to be a leader in and on behalf of the broader Asian American community.